mit-pdos/noria/README.md

 storage backend for read-heavy web applications based on [this paper](https://jon.tsp.io/papers/osdi18-noria.pdf) from [OSDI'18](https://www.usenix.org/conference/osdi18/presentation/gjengset).
-It acts like a databases, but pre-computes and caches relational query results so that reads are blazingly fast.
-Noria automatically keeps cached results up-to-date as the underlying data, stored in persistent _base tables_ change.
+It acts like a database, but precomputes and caches relational query results so that reads are blazingly fast.
+Noria automatically keeps cached results up-to-date as the underlying data, stored in persistent _base tables_, change.
 Noria uses partially-stateful data-flow to reduce memory overhead, and supports dynamic, runtime data-flow and query change.

 Noria comes with [a MySQL